Tooth Extraction (Possible Complications) At Shen Dental in Vancouver

 - Try to avoid smoking during the first 24 hours after surgery.

-- Avoid sucking actions: smoking, spitting or using straws.
+- Avoid sucking actions: smoking, spitting, or using straws.

 - Do not rinse your mouth excessively.
 This may interfere with blood clotting.